-Highway U.S. 70 is being divided to create a bypass from north of Pine Grove to north of the Carteret County line.
-This 10-mile, four-lane freeway is being built to provide a high-speed alternative to U.S. 70 around Havelock.
+Highway U.S. 70 is being divided to create a bypass from north of Pine Grove to the north of the Carteret County line.
+This 10-mile, the four-lane freeway is being built to provide a high-speed alternative to U.S. 70 around Havelock.

 The Havelock Bypass is part of the U.S. 70 Corridor that is being built from Raleigh to Morehead City.
-The North Carolina Department of Transportation (NCDOT) says the improvements to U.S. 70 are intended to make the route more accessible for freight and military personnel and for motorists who are travelling to beaches.
+The North Carolina Department of Transportation (NCDOT) says the improvements to U.S. 70 are intended to make the route more accessible for freight and military personnel and for motorists who are traveling to beaches.
 The NCDOT says that improvements would ease congestion in cities along the corridor and would contribute to economic development in these rural parts of North Carolina.